alekseygenerozov/zams_tidal_coupling/README.md

 **Validation and numerics**

 1) Tidal coupling constants are robust to changes in the spatial grid in MESA.
 For our models we set mesh_delta_coeff=0.2.
-Using MESA's default grid (which reduces the number of grid points by a factor of a few), changes the tidal coupling constants by at most 10% (the only exception is 1.3 solar masses, but further checks at intermediate grid sizes indicate that the high resolution run is converged).
+Using MESA's default grid (which reduces the number of grid points by a factor of a few), changes the tidal coupling constants by at most 10% (the only exception is 1.3 solar masses, but further checks at intermediate grid sizes indicate that the high resolution run is converged). <br/>
+There are between 650 and 1000 grid points in the lower resolution runs, and between 2500 and 5000 grid points in the higher resolution runs.

 2) The overlap integrals have to satisfy the following summation rule:<br/>
   <img src="https://latex.codecogs.com/gif.latex?\Sigma\,Q^2=\ell(2\ell+1)\int_{0}^1\rho(r)r^{2\ell}dr" />. <br/>